Townies and Hayseeds: Reception

 The titles of the movie received praise for their cleverness.
 Indeed, one reviewer though the titles were funnier than the actual sequences themselves.

+In August 1923 Smith shoot scenes in Melbourne and recut the film to be relocated in Melbourne for its release in that city.

+The film enjoted successful seasons in Melbourne and Sydney and Smith sold the rights for other states.

 The film was popular enough to lead to another in the series, Prehistoric Hayseeds.